-What do Asia’s returning Isis fighters do next?
+What do Asia’s returning ISIS fighters do next?
 You’re about to find out

 Indonesian, Malaysian and Philippine visa policies leave these countries vulnerable to terrorists attempting to return with false documentation.
 Malaysia does not require visas for travelers from Syria, Iraq and Turkey, while the Philippines does not require visas for travelers from Turkey.
 Indonesia grants visas upon arrival.